HarikalarKutusu/cv-tbox-split-maker/README.md

 - **algorithm_xxx.py** : Different splitting algorithms to execute (see below)

-NOTE: While running algorithmns, we drop any voices that we know that they have deleted their recordings.
+NOTE: While running the algorithmns, we drop any voices that we know that they have deleted their recordings.
 We keep the data under the `<repo_root>/data` directory.
 We will be analyzing the complete data and extend this list.
-Deleted users' recordings do not exsist in later CV releases - after their deletion request, but we should also honor their wishes in the previous versions.
+Deleted users' recordings do not exist in later CV releases - after their deletion request, but we should also honor their wishes when working with previous versions.

 ### Discontinued script (the results can already be seen in the Dataset Analyzer)